August 14, 2024

 3. Confusion or Disorientation

-The brain’s information-processing functions are some of its most sensitive.
+The brain's information-processing functions are some of its most sensitive.
 Even a minor bump on the head might leave you dazed for a moment.
 As such, when blood collects in your brain, you may experience more severe cognitive impairments, such as difficulty concentrating, foggy thinking, and even memory loss.
+If these symptoms follow a crash in Texas, a dedicated Houston brain injury attorney can help you pursue compensation for the harm you have suffered.

 4. Vision Changes